stat4701/2014/_posts/2014-03-03-josh-plotkin-blogpost1.md

 ##EDAVing Baseball Financial Data##

-Last week, when doing my periodic perusing of fangraphs.com, I came across an article that was wildly different than what I'm used to reading on the site.
+Last week, while doing my periodic perusing of fangraphs.com, I came across an article that was wildly different than what I'm used to reading on the site.
 Most posts on fangraphs drill into the advanced metrics that exist and try to accurately project and evaluate players.
 This article (which can be found [here](http://www.fangraphs.com/blogs/2014-payroll-allocation-by-position/)) focused more on team finances.
 The numbers intrigued me, but the only visuals on the page were the same unimaginative bar charts.
 The author acknowledged that she didn't even make them.

 [![Wendy_graph](http://cdn.fangraphs.com/blogs/wp-content/uploads/2014/02/highestpaid2.png)](http://cdn.fangraphs.com/blogs/wp-content/uploads/2014/02/highestpaid2.png)